"These plants have brought butterflies into my yard by the dozens.."

 We are excited to be carrying over 50 varieties of hand-gathered, rare, and native wildflower species.
 Most of these unique varieties are native to North America and were propagated by hand.
 All of the seeds found below are hardy perennials and will create a long-lasting statement.
 Try one of these varieties for something completely unique in your garden this year!

-This gorgeous plant produces purple/pink flower clusters that wildflower gardeners love – It is extremely easy to grow and spreads quickly.
+This gorgeous plant produces purple/pink flower clusters that wildflower gardeners love.
 Common Milkweed is one of the Monarch Butterflies’ favorite plants and will bring many winged friends to your garden or meadow.
+Milkweed can be a challenge to grow but once established it will thrive for years to come and spread quickly.
 Perennial.
-More Details

 Swamp Milkweed is a red, showier variety of Common Milkweed.
 It is extremely elegant, producing willowy foliage and cherry-red blooms.
 It will also attract beautiful butterflies and hummingbirds to your garden or meadow.
 Perennial.
 More Details